Witiko/doctoral-thesis/defense.md

 computer science.

-I also co-authored twelve proceeding articles, six of them as the main author and one of them as the sole author.
+I also co-authored twelve proceeding articles, six of them as the main author and two of them as the sole author.
 Furthermore, out of the twelve articles, two were published at a *CORE A* conference.
-The publication that I authored as the sole author in 2018 has already received 15 citations from other researchers, seven of them in the last year and one in this year, which shows the ongoing impact of my results.
+One publication that I authored as the sole author in 2018 has already received 15 citations from other researchers, seven of them in the last year and one in this year, which shows the ongoing impact of my results.